Growth in Greenhouse Gas Emissions from Commercial Aviation

 Building on its $2 million investment for an ongoing feasibility study with Northwest Advanced Bio-Fuels (NWABF), Delta enters into one of the largest airline offtake agreements of its kind to purchase sustainable aviation fuel from NWABF.

-The facility will be in Washington state to supply sustainable aviation fuel for Delta operations in Seattle, Portland, San Francisco and Los Angeles by mid-2020.
+The facility will be in the Pacific Northwest, Columbia River Corridor, to supply sustainable aviation fuel for Delta operations in Seattle, Portland, San Francisco and Los Angeles by mid-2020.

 Delta Commits $1B To Become First Carbon Neutral Airline